apritchard/simple-solvle/README.md

 ## Running the Application

-There are two components to this application:
+The easiest way to run this application is through Docker.
+You should be able to clone this repo and run `docker-compose up` from the parent directory to start an instance of both the front and backend locally.

-1. The Spring Boot server.
-Assuming you have Java installed, you should simply be able to run the SolvleApplication class to launch the backend application.
-You can change the port in application.properties, but make sure to update setupProxy.js if you do.
+If you prefer, you can start the apps outside of docker using your tools of choice.
+The back-end requires Java 18 or higher and the front-end uses node.
+Run the SolvleApplication class to launch the backend application and run `npm start` from the
-2. A react application.
-Assuming you have npm installed, run 'npm start' from the /solvle-front directory.
-It launches on port 80 by default, but you can edit the "start" script in package.json to change this.
+/solvle-front directory.

 ## Using the Application
 The design is intended to be familiar to users of other similar word guessing games.